 On the review date a new maximum income is calculated – based on the revised fund size and prevailing GAD rates – and set for the next period.

 Tax relief on pension saving – new rules for capped drawdown from April 2015

-However, if you withdraw more income than is allowed by the drawdown ‘cap’ then you are considered going forward to be in ‘Flexi-access drawdown’ and the amount of tax relief on pension savings that you can get is reduced to £10,000 each year (2015-16) – called the Money Purchase Annual Allowance.
-You can’t change your mind and go back into capped drawdown once you exceed the cap.
+However, if you withdraw more income than is allowed by the drawdown ‘cap’ then you’re considered going forward to be in ‘Flexi-access drawdown’ and the amount of tax relief on pension savings that you can get is reduced to the level of the Money Purchase Annual Allowance or MPAA.

 Things to think about